What is bankruptcy in Singapore?

 Bankruptcy is designed to protect the debtor

 Nowadays, bankruptcy is no longer viewed in a very negative light.
-Being bankrupted is now seen as a sensible thing to do, especially if the debtor is desperate and has exhausted all avenues to repay his debt.
+On the contrary, being bankrupted is now seen as a sensible thing to do, especially if the debtor is desperate and has exhausted all avenues to repay his debt.

 Bankruptcy is now viewed as a sensible thing to do because:

-- It stops your debts from accumulating by stopping any further interest charges on your principal sum owed.
+- First, it stops your debts from accumulating by stopping further interest charges on your principal sum owed.
 This effectively freezes your debt.

 - It provides you with an alternative and more forgiving payment plan.
-This means payments are likely to be more manageable compared to before when you were likely struggling to pay month to month.
+This means payments are likely to be more manageable than before when you were likely struggling to pay month to month.